Hugh Coveney: Yachting

 Coveney's yacht Golden Apple of The Sun (designed by Cork-based designer Ron Holland) was a successful competitor in the Admiral's Cup in the 1970s.

 A later 50 ft yacht Golden Apple was used by the family for the "Sail Chernobyl" project.
 The family sailed around the world to raise €650,000 for the Chernobyl Children's Project, a charity which offers assistance to children affected by the 1986 Chernobyl disaster.

 Death

 In March 1998, it became publicly known that the Moriarty Tribunal had questioned Coveney about whether he had a secret offshore account with Ansbacher Bank, a bank which had become notorious for facilitating tax-evasion.
 Ten days later, on 13 March 1998, Coveney visited his solicitor to change his will.
 The next day, 14 March 1998, Coveney died in a fall from a seaside cliff while out walking alone.
 His son, Simon Coveney, insisted that his father had never held an Ansbacher account.
 It later emerged that Hugh Coveney had $175,000 on deposit in the secret Cayman Island-based bank.
 The account was closed in 1979.

 His son, Simon, was elected a TD to succeed his father in the resulting by-election on 3 November 1998.
-He is a former Tánaiste.